 Peer to Peer lending (P2P), is a new form of investment which appeared one decade ago.

-The return on investment falls somewhere in between bank interest account and the returns from investing in shares on the stock market.
+The return on investment falls somewhere in between bank interest and the returns from investing in shares on the stock market.

 Unlike bank accounts, the FSCS £85,000 compensation scheme does not generally cover peer to peer lending investments.